Before you start assigning rights to users and groups, check the default (or global) server policies first.

 Once you have checked the settings in the server policies and changed them as desired, you can assign individual access rights to users and groups within the selected database.

 To do so, right-click on a database in the Databases area and select Permissions.
-In the main view of the Server Manager you can now see all users/groups who can access the corresponding database currently.
+In the main view of the Server Manager, you can now see all users/groups who can access this database currently.

 You can add new users or groups to the database by double clicking on it and selecting the option + New at the right.
-Select a single user or group next. by double clicking on it.
-A new dialog window will open called Permissions.
+Select a single user or group next by double clicking on it.
+A new dialog window called Permissions will open.
 Two tabs are available here for individual rights management: The General and Entries and folders tab.

 If the Access to database permission is "Enabled", the user can see the database in the list of existing server databases.
 If the option Read entries is enabled, the user can see all entries and folders which are stored to the root directory of the database.
 If the option Read entries is enabled the Access to database permission will be activated automatically because it is not possible to allow reading of entries without accessing a database.